Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Diplodocus was a Diplodocid.
 Click on the image to find out more about diplodocus.

-Diplodocidae is a family of sauropod dinosaurs.
-Members of this family typically had very long bodies, but were not as tall as other sauropods.
+Diplodocidae was a family of sauropod dinosaurs.
+Members of this family typically had very long bodies and whip-like tails.
+Their legs were relatively short, and they were not as tall as other sauropods.

 Example Diplodocids